Vaigai River: Riparian zone

-Land Use
+Soil and land use

+The soils in the Vaigai basin consists of red soil in the Cumbum valley and nearby the Vaigai dam.
+Mixed red and sandy soil is found in select rocky areas.
+Black soil occurs areas around Andipatti, and lateritic soil is found in the slopes of the Palani Hills and north west of Manamadurai.
+The lower section of the basin predominantly consists of alluvial soil.

 The land within the Vaigai River watershed is utilized for a mix of agriculture, forests, settlements, and other uses.
-Broadly, the basin’s land use can be thought of as one-third agricultural land, one-third forests, and one-third scrub/wasteland, with a small fraction under water bodies or urban areas.
-Agriculture is a dominant land use, covering roughly 33–38% of the basin in recent decades.
-This includes irrigated wet croplands (such as rice paddy, sugarcane, and banana plantations) concentrated in valley areas and near tanks, as well as dry croplands (rain-fed fields growing crops like groundnut, millets, maize, cotton, pulses, and vegetables) in the plains.
-The next major land category is forest.
-About 30% of the watershed is forested, mainly in the western hilly region.
-These include medium to dense natural forests, forest plantations, and areas of scrubby forest on hill slopes.
-Much of this forest lies in the upper catchment (foothills of the Western Ghats and the Palani/Sirumalai hills) and helps protect the soil and store groundwater.
-A significant portion of the remaining land; on the order of another 30%, is classified as scrub.
-This includes rocky barren areas, open scrubland with sparse vegetation, and zones affected by soil salinity or alkalinity (particularly in the drier lower basin).
-There are also many small water bodies dotting the Vaigai basin.
-Traditional man-made tanks (ponds) and a few reservoirs account for around 2–3% of the areas, providing irrigation storage and groundwater recharge.
-Lastly, urban and built-up land occupies a relatively small portion (only about 1–2% of the basin).
+Broadly, the basin's land consists of as one-third agricultural land, one-third forests, and one-third scrub/wasteland, with a small fraction under water bodies or urban areas.
+Agricultural lands cover 2359 km2 of land area, and includes irrigated wet croplands concentrated in valley areas and near tanks, and dry croplands in the plains.
+About 30% of the watershed is forested, mainly in the western hilly region, and include medium to dense natural forests, and forest plantations..
+A significant portion of the remaining land is classified as scrubland with sparse vegetation.
+There are many small water bodies in the Vaigai basin including man-made tanks and reservoirs, providing irrigation storage and groundwater recharge.
+The urban and built-up land occupies about 1–2% of the land area in the basin.